About Me

 I have an energy for learning and when the subject is human behaviour and meaning-making the learning is pretty endless!

-- Everyone is loveable and capable of both loving and being loved.
+- People are loveable and capable of both loving and being loved.

 - Each of us has the capacity to think for ourselves and make decisions that are right for us in the here-and-now.

-- Neither life nor choices are fixed and we can make new decisions that direct our life the way we choose.
+- Neither life nor choices are fixed and we can make new meaning, and decisions that direct our life the way we choose.
 We can change.
+We can choose again...and again.

 My journey to becoming a therapist began with a trek to Machu Picchu.